https://www.ku.com.au/

 Green Gully Reserve

-Another one of the best playgrounds in Melbourne with a huge lime-green twisty slide (maybe this is the one people were mumbling about?!), Green Gully Reserve will have the kids chomping at the bit to go for a play, stat!
+Another one of the best kids' parks in Melbourne, with a huge lime-green twisty slide (maybe this is the one people were mumbling about?!), Green Gully Reserve will have the kids chomping at the bit to go for a play, stat!

 Location: 151C Green Gully Rd, Keilor Downs